gwu-cs-advos/advos_book/doc/c05_security.md

 - **Complete Mediation.**
 	As discussed above, we must ensure that all resource accesses must be properly authorized by the refmon.
-	If the refmon is "out of the loop" of some resource access decisions, it can challenging to maintain strong CIA.
+	If the refmon is "out of the loop" of some resource access decisions, it can be challenging to maintain strong CIA.
 	Note, that this implies that there are foolproof means for the refmon to know which principal is making the request, and to identify the requested resource.
 	For example, a CBOS kernel must know which protection domain is requesting capability access, look up the access in the proper, associated capability table, and indexing into it to find the resource.
 - **Least Privilege.**